 - Dentist to Population Ratio by Zip Code

 Site selection is just the ‘tip of the iceberg’ when it comes to a demographics report.
 Any marketing company you hire or marketing strategy you craft in-house will lean on demographics to determine who to market to and how to market to them.
-After you determine who your audience is, you can decide which media platforms to use – direct mail, email marketing, or billboards.
-Finally, by knowing your client base through in depth demographics data, you can test messaging that resonates with them.
+Once you’ve determined who your audience is, you can decide which media platforms to use – direct mail, email marketing, or billboards.
+Finally, by knowing your client base through in-depth demographics data, you can test different messaging that resonates with them.

 In summary, there are uses far beyond site selection for the demographics report.
-Demographics reports may seem like just one way to choose a successful site, using the report for marketing efforts once you open can be another way to ensure a strong business.
+Demographics reports can also be used to guide your marketing efforts once you open practice.

-Area population demographics simply show the number of people living within a particular area.
-The analysis of this information is highly significant, however, because the existing population and expected population growth of an area impact it’s potential site as a location for a dental clinic.
+Area Population Demographics simply show the number of people living within a particular area.
+The analysis of this information is highly significant.
+The existing population and expected population growth of an area can impact its potential site as a location for a dental clinic.
 Furthermore, you’ll need to know if your site can sustain another doctor.

 Conversely, if an area boasts a large population but the ratios are still low, then it’s likely not a strong choice.

-A competition analysis maps one, three, and five mile radii also, but this time showing where similar practices are located in relation to a site of interest.
+A Competition Analysis maps one, three, and five-mile radii also, but this time shows where similar practices are located in relation to a site of interest.
 Dots on this map will distinguish types of practices that may compete with yours.
 In addition, the section lists the exact practices that correspond to those dots on the map with their business names, addresses, and distance from the site.